-- In conjunction with Start Trackers and SOS points, ensure that ALL competition vehicles have finished the stage or if they have stopped within the stage are accounted for.
+- In conjunction with Start Trackers and SOS points, ensure that ALL Course, Tour and Competition vehicles have finished the stage or if they have stopped within the stage are accounted for.

 - Where necessary pass any messages delivered, via Stage Net, to the Deputy Stage Director.